IndomieGorengSatu/Mie/README.md

-## Did you hear about the cheese factory that exploded in France?
-There was nothing left but de Brie.
+## I’ll tell you something about German sausages, they’re the wurst